The Trinitarian Covenant of Redemption

 This Jesus God raised up again, to which we are all witnesses.
 Therefore having been exalted to the right hand of God, and having received from the Father the promise of the Holy Spirit, He [the Father] has poured forth this, which you both see and hear.

-Part of the agreement of the Father with the Son and the Holy Spirit is to empower dunamis (“explosive power;” cf. Eph.
-3:16; 20) believers after Christ’s redemption!
-It is therefore normative for God the Holy Spirit to give His followers extra strength, spiritual abilities and character in the advancement of the Gospel!
-One can count on it: Danielle and I do – and we can personally attest to the truth of God’s empowerment promise herein.
+Part of the agreement of the Father with the Son and the Holy Spirit is to empower, ie., empowerment is the Greek word dunamis (“explosive power;” cf. Ephesians 3:16; 20) believers after Christ’s redemption!
+It is therefore normative for God the Holy Spirit to give His followers extra strength, spiritual abilities, and character in the advancement of the Gospel!
+One can count on it: I am sure that as a follower of Christ who is called to lead in His institution of the State, that you likewise experience His empowerment.
+Danielle and I do—and we can personally attest to the truth of God’s empowerment promise herein.

-It follows that countries dominated by non- Christian religions do not have the benefit of the Holy Spirit’s indwelling of very many citizens; the aforementioned theological truth is not manifested in their culture.
-Those of us possessing a Western, Christianized mindset must realize this.
-Whereas the fruits of the Spirit (i.e., personal, internalized by the Holy Spirit character qualities such as “peace, patience, kindness, goodness, gentleness and selfcontrol” (Gal.
-5:22-23), indwell many redeemed citizens in historically-based Christian cultures, nations that have continually rejected the Trinity have fewer self-governed individuals.
+It follows that countries dominated by non-Christian, false religions do not have the benefit of the Holy Spirit’s indwelling of very many citizens; the aforementioned theological truth is not manifested in their culture.
+Those of us who possess a Western, Christianized mindset must take this into consideration.
+Whereas the fruit of the Spirit (i.e., personal, internalized-by-the-Holy-Spirit character qualities such as love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control) (Galatians 5:22–23), indwell many redeemed citizens in historically-based Christian cultures—enough at least to flavor the culture; nations that have continually rejected the Trinity and God’s Covenant of Redemption have far fewer self-governed individuals, insufficient numbers to in any way flavor the culture.
+In biblical language and understanding, there are very few agents of salt and light (Matthew 5).

-Cultures void of personal self-governance possess little basis for national self-governance.
-It is therefore a sign of theological naïveté for American leaders to believe they can “export” democracy to Middle East countries through military force.
+What I precisely mean is this: It is a sign of theological naïveté for American leaders to think they can “export” democracy to the Middle East through military force!
+Applied theology says that at the end of the day it won’t work.

-The absence of the presence of the indwelling Holy Spirit in the lives of individuals, His lack of influence over the historical whole of a nation, largely predetermines the outcome of such military efforts.
-The advancement and success of Christianity, often through missionaries, is a prerequisite for true democracy, as illustrated by the nation of South Korea wherein a post war acceptance of American Christian missionaries led to their successful national democratization.
+Without the presence of the indwelling Holy Spirit in the lives of individuals and the absence of His influence over the historical whole of a nation, these outcomes are largely predetermined.
+The advancement and success of Christianity through missionaries is a prerequisite for true democracy as illustrated by the nation of South Korea wherein a post war honoring and acceptance of American Christian missionaries led to their ongoing, successful national democratization today.

 III.
 THE PART OF THE SON